BUILD

 Author against stable contracts.

-Implement three verbs.
+Implement one trait.
 Declare a manifest.
 Your creature runs, reloads, and travels on the same substrate the lab runs on.
+A script-tier critter takes no compiler at all.

 THE SURFACE

 A creature is a unit of capability.
-It implements ModuleInstance, speaks through the Bus, and carries one manifest.
+It implements Creature (three methods), speaks through the Bus, and carries one manifest.

-The SDK depends only on aether and gawd-manifest, never on the kernel.
+The SDK (forge) depends only on aether and sigil, never on the kernel.
 That keeps native daemons, WASM beasts, and script critters on one load path.

-Native rule: spawn every thread through managed::spawn so the Sanctum can join it before unload.
+Native rule: spawn every thread through forge::spawn so the Sanctum can join it before unload.

 lifecycle